 iii.
-Antioxidants(Vitamins E and C, oligoelements) nitric oxide and anticoagulants(heparin) have shown potential beneficial effects in pre-eclampsia without much success.
+Antioxidants(Vitamins E and C, oligoelements), nitric oxide and anticoagulants(heparin) have shown potential beneficial effects in pre-eclampsia without much success.

 iv.
-Statins which stimulate HO-1 expression and inhibit sFlt-1 release, have been used in several animal models of early onset pre-eclampsia with promising results.
+Statins, which stimulate HO-1 expression and inhibit sFlt-1 release, have been used in several animal models of early-onset pre-eclampsia with promising results.

-v.Antiplatelets therapy such as aspirin reduces the risk of pre-eclampsia by 10% in women, serving as secondary preventive therapy.
+v..
+Antiplatelet therapy, such as aspirin, reduces the risk of pre-eclampsia by 10% in women, serving as secondary preventive therapy.

 vi.
-Calcium supplementation at a dosage of 1.5 g/day( at 15 weeks to delivery) is recommended for prevention of pre- eclampsia in women with a daily calcium intake <600 mg/day.
+Calcium supplementation at a dosage of 1.5 g/day( at 15 weeks to delivery) is recommended for the prevention of pre- eclampsia in women with a daily calcium intake <600 mg/day.

-Combination of markers is one of the most likely ways to effectively predict the risk of pre-eclampsia in clinical setting, mostly using the combination of markers that assess elevated sFlt-1, placental growth factor, endoglin, and vascular endothelial growth factor(VEGF) in the first or second trimester[63][64].
+Combination of markers is one of the most likely ways to effectively predict the risk of pre-eclampsia in a clinical setting, mostly using the combination of markers that assess elevated sFlt-1, placental growth factor, endoglin, and vascular endothelial growth factor(VEGF) in the first or second trimester[63][64].
 The outcome is better if combined with Doppler indices.
-In nested case-control study, second trimester maternal serum cystatin C, C-reactive protein, and uterine artery mean resistance index were observed to be independent predictors of pre-eclampsia[63][65].
+In a nested case-control study, second-trimester maternal serum cystatin C, C-reactive protein, and uterine artery mean resistance index were observed to be independent predictors of pre-eclampsia[63][65].

-Current research will in the near future be exploring the use of proteomic studies such as mass spectrometry, urinary proteomics and metabolomics and protein microarray, for the detection and prognostication of pre-eclampsia.
+Current research will, in the near future, be exploring the use of proteomic studies such as mass spectrometry, urinary proteomics and metabolomics and protein microarray, for the detection and prognostication of pre-eclampsia.

 CONCLUSION

 Hypertensive disorder in pregnancy is a fatal medical condition requiring adequate knowledge and rapid treatment responses with a high index of suspicion by medical professionals and patients.
-The mortality and morbidity of hypertensive spectrum in pregnancy is generally high in developing and underdeveloped countries but lower in the United States.
+The mortality and morbidity of hypertensive spectrum in pregnancy are generally high in developing and underdeveloped countries but lower in the United States.
 The socioeconomic implication is high regardless of the geographical location.

 Though multiple and varying pathogenetic mechanisms seem involved in developing various complications, the need for early detection and screening with proper monitoring remains a crucial methodology in controlling the disease and its progression.
 Likewise, the need to adequately understand the disease stems from later life complications like myocardial infarction, stroke, and metabolic disease.
-Follow-up of women with hypertensive disorders of pregnancy should never be overlooked to prevent or minimize long-term complications.
-Risk assessment and stratification strategy should be universally adopted with adequate monitoring of biophysical profile, lipid profile, metabolic profile, blood pressure, angiogenic biomarkers and blood glucose all through pregnancy and after delivery.
+Follow-up of women with hypertensive disorders of pregnancy should never be overlooked to prevent or minimise long-term complications.
+Risk assessment and stratification strategy should be universally adopted with adequate monitoring of biophysical profile, lipid profile, metabolic profile, blood pressure, angiogenic biomarkers and blood glucose throughout pregnancy and after delivery.

-Preeclampsia is not only a pregnancy complication but also a marker for future health risk.
+Preeclampsia is not only a pregnancy complication but also a marker for future health risks.
 Women with a history of preeclampsia are at higher risk for chronic hypertension, ischemic heart disease, stroke, type 2 diabetes, and renal disease later in life.
 Fetal consequences also include increased susceptibility to metabolic syndrome and neurodevelopmental delays.

 Pregnancy-induced hypertension represents a complex and evolving clinical challenge with profound implications for maternal and fetal health.
 Clinicians must maintain high vigilance, especially in high-risk populations, to reduce morbidity and mortality associated with this multi-system disorder.

 Despite advances in knowledge of pathophysiology, further research is essential to develop predictive markers, preventative strategies, and targeted therapies.
-There is a need for research funding of underserved areas to better understand the processes that intertwined complications and evaluate various possible therapeutic measures and trials that address the inequality in global healthcare in preventing, and treating hypertensive disorders in pregnancy and their various complications.
+There is a need for research funding of underserved areas to better understand the processes that intertwine complications and evaluate various possible therapeutic measures and trials that address the inequality in global healthcare in preventing and treating hypertensive disorders in pregnancy and their various complications.

 Conflict of Interest

-This is an output of intra-faculty and international collaboration of medical educators and mentees as part of continuous medical education necessitating the need for republishing of this review.
+This is an output of intra-faculty and international collaboration of medical educators and mentees as part of continuous medical education, necessitating the need for republishing of this review.
 All authors declare no conflict of interest.

 Disclaimer (Artificial intelligence)